Contents of this post

 What is Web Accessibility?

-“Web accessibility is an inclusive practice to ensure web content can be used by a diverse range of audience including people with disabilities.”
+“Web accessibility is an inclusive practice to ensure any web or digital content is usable by all”

 In today’s world, the internet is the most essential aspect of survival for everyone in terms of education, banking, communication, employment, shopping, recreation, health care bookings, online ticketing, food on delivery and many more.
 So, the web content must be accessible to everyone, thereby providing equal opportunities to all.